scowebb/wp-cryptoloot/README.md

 * Set a fully customizable UPX miner to run under the hood while users browse your site as an alternative to ad based revenue. *YOU MUST NOTIFY YOUR USERS*.
 * Secure comments, login, and registration forms from brute force and SPAM attacks.
-* Use the shortcode '[crytoloot_gui autorun=false /]' on any page or post to implement a GUI miner, allowing users to earn access to premium content.
+* Use the shortcode `[crytoloot_gui autorun=false /]` on any page or post to implement a GUI miner, allowing users to earn access to premium content.

 ### Getting Started